CosmosContracts/testnets/uni/MONETA_PATCH_UPGRADE.md

 Mainnet validators will be familiar with this one.

-The upgrade is scheduled for block `X`, which should be about _XPM UTC on Xrd January 2022_.
+The upgrade is scheduled for block `1204000`, which should be about _6PM UTC on Friday 7th January 2022_.

 ### Step 1: download and verify